My 60 Memorable Games: My 61 Memorable Games hoax

-In December 2007 copies of an apparently updated edition entitled My 61 Memorable Games appeared for sale on eBay.
-It contained a new foreword supposedly written by Fischer, but his involvement was at best unclear, and eBay soon stepped in to end the auction.
+In December 2007, copies of an apparently updated edition entitled My 61 Memorable Games appeared for sale on eBay.
+It contained a new foreword supposedly written by Fischer, but his involvement was unclear, and eBay soon stepped in to end the auction.

 The book is a hoax.
 Gardar Sverrisson and Einar Einarsson, who were very close to Fischer during his final days in Iceland, state that My 61 Memorable Games "is neither his work nor done with his approval".
-While Larry Evans originally thought it was possible that it was a pirated version of a genuine Fischer manuscript, he later concluded it was a hoax.
-In 2012 Edward Winter acquired a copy of the book and presented a number of pages and other documentary information in his article My 61 Memorable Games (Bobby Fischer).
+While Larry Evans originally thought it might have been a pirated version of a genuine Fischer manuscript, he later concluded it was a hoax.
+In 2012 Edward Winter acquired a copy of the book and presented several pages and other documentary information in his article My 61 Memorable Games (Bobby Fischer).